ngson927/Linking-Kart/README.md

 # Linking-Kart
+Welcome to Liking Kart, a fast-paced car racing game for the Game Boy Advance (GBA)! 🚦

+About the Game
-Welcome to Liking Kart, a fast-paced car racing game for the Game Boy Advance (GBA)! 🚦 Take the iconic Linking Car down the Boulevard of Broken Dream Road, dodge obstacles, master tight corners, and race through challenging tracks.
+Take the iconic Linking Car down the Boulevard of Broken Dream Road, dodge obstacles, master tight corners, and race through challenging tracks.
 Compete for glory, chase the fastest lap, and get ready to 'Lap Out Loud' in this retro-inspired adventure!
 Features

 ⛽ Boost & Obstacles: Use boosts strategically while avoiding hazards.
 🎶 Retro Vibes: Enjoy immersive sound effects and music tailored for the GBA.
 🏁 Lap Time Records: Compete with friends for the fastest lap on the leaderboard.